Kotlin/KEEP/proposals/extensions/android-parcelable.md

 ```

 Local customization is more flexible, but will likely result in a lot of duplication.
-Global customization is problematic wrt inceremental and separate compilation, but this can be addressed in the future.
+Global customization is problematic wrt incremental and separate compilation, but this can be addressed in the future.

 ## Handling hierarchies of Parcelable classes